 Janny Gédéon, Co-Founder and Design Facilitator

 Janny Gédéon has a B.S. in architecture from the City College of New York and a M.S. in urban planning from Hunter College.
-In 1997, she participated in a Brooklyn middle school career day and was alarmed by the number of students who thought that school was not relevant to their lives.
-That experience inspired her to pursue a career that combined her passions for architecture and teaching.
-For the past 16 years, Janny has been a highly regarded Architect-Educator in schools, community centers, and arts organizations throughout the metro New York region.
-She is also an experienced Professional Developer who has led teacher workshops under the auspices of the NYC Department of Education, Carnegie Mellon, MIT Museum, the NYC YMCA, and many individual schools in the metro area.
+In 1997, she participated in a Brooklyn middle school career day.
+There she was alarmed by the number of students who thought that school was not relevant to their lives.
+That experience inspired Janny to pursue a career that combined her passions for architecture and teaching.
+For 20 years, Janny has been a highly regarded Architect-Educator in schools, community centers, and arts organizations throughout the metro NY region.
+She is also led teacher training workshops under the auspices of the NYC Department of Education, Carnegie Mellon, MIT Museum, the NYC YMCA, and many individual schools in the metro area.
 Reach her at firstname.lastname@example.org

 Zoe McWhirter, Educator

 Zoe grew up in Atlanta and graduated from Tulane University with a BA in Anthropology.
 Following graduation, she moved to NYC where she was a program assistant for a museum service organization as well as an educator for ArchForKids.
 In 2018 she moved to Scotland to complete a Masters degree in Human Osteoarchaeology from the University of Edinburgh.
 Now back in New York, Zoe is thrilled to be a part of the ArchForKids team again.